csc-coursework/csc421-241-sketches/README.md

 The entire art of multi-threaded programming, whether it be on a CPU or on the massive conccurrencty scale of GPU's, is how concurrency is handled to achieve efficiency and correctness.

+##### The wrong and right Accumulator

+The Accumulator is written so that there are three events: two of reading the accumulator variable and one writing the accumulation variable.
+They are all synchronus within each thread, but might be concurrent across threads.

+Deleteing code line L will make the code concurrent, and as a result the final value of accumulator will be 1.
+With line L in, and the lock caused by the synchronization block, the code is synchronous, and the final value of the accumulator will be 5.

+Note that when synchronized, for events A and B in two different threads, it is not possible to know if A&lt;B or B&lt;A. But in this case, this is an unnecessary knowledge.
+We only need to know that one or the other is true.